 Do you want practical, actionable tips to help you manage chronic pain, chronic fatigue, fibromyalgia while you are pregnant?

-It is my mission to help people pregnant (or intending to be) with Fibromyalgia/Chronic Pain/Chronic Fatigue plan for the best pregnancy experience possible.
+It is my mission to help you plan for the best pregnancy experience possible.
+Why?
+Because nothing like this existed when I was first pregnant.

 This is the course I wish existed when I was pregnant and exhausted and no doctor I saw could give me any idea of how to ease my pain.
-These are the templates I wish I had to help me plan my coping mechanisms.
+Or if the levels of pain and fatigue I was experiencing was normal.
+Or if the other symptoms I experienced were something to worry about.

 This course will give you: